 We compiled a list of frequently asked technical questions below.
 If you these do not answer your questions, please send us an email and we will get back to you as soon as possible.

-The Quickstart app is completely open sourced with the MIT License.
-It is there for you to reduce the time it takes to build your own app.
+Quickstarts and sample apps are open sourced with the MIT License.
+We built them to reduce your to build your own app and go to market.
 We are actively adding more open sourced apps built with HyperTrack that you can fork and re-purpose for your own needs.

-Yes, you can configure webhooks to stream all movement, activity, and trip markers to your server in real-time.
+Yes, you can configure webhooks to stream all movement, activity, and custom markers to your server in real-time.

-You can access and query your data up to 30 days into the past.
+You can access and query your data up to the beginning of the previous month.

 The HyperTrack service runs as a separate component and it is still running when the app that started it is terminated.